This section provides helpful answers to questions about your membership, retirement, service purchases and planning for life events

 The City also contributes to COAERS each pay period.
-Texas law requires a base contribution equal to 8% of your base pay (excluding overtime and other types of pay); however, to ensure that COAERS is properly funded for the long term, the City has committed to supplementing this base contribution with an additional amount equal to 10% of your base pay each pay period, for a total City contribution of 19%.
+Texas law requires a base contribution equal to 8% of your base pay (excluding overtime and other types of pay); however, to ensure that COAERS is properly funded for the long term, the City has committed to supplementing this base contribution with an additional amount equal to 10% of your base pay each pay period.
+Effective January 2021, the City increased their contribution by an additional 1%, for a total City contribution of 19%.

 COAERS provides you with a lifetime retirement benefit once you meet certain eligibility requirements.
 While you participate by contributing a percentage of your base pay, these contributions do not determine the amount of the benefit that COAERS promises you.
 Your benefits are determined by a formula which includes your salary and your years of service credit.
 Contributions are invested by COAERS, under the direction of our Board of Trustees, to provide benefits to all present and future members.

 You should always have a completed COAERS Beneficiary Designation Form on file so that at the time of your death, any retirement benefits you may have are paid in accordance with your intent.Beneficiary Designation Form

 See page 4 of our Member Handbook for additional information about naming a beneficiary.

 No, the plan does not allow for loans.

 COAERS members have certain responsibilities.
 We have compiled a few below for you to remember.